 - lend you more than 50% of your net monthly pay per loan

-- give you a new loan until the first one is paid off.
-If you go to a different payday lender for another loan, they will ask you if you have taken a loan from someone else.
-You may have to give that lender proof that you have paid off your other payday loan.
+A payday lender can't give you a new loan until 7days after you repay any other payday loans you have.
+If you go to a different payday lender, they will ask if you have taken a loan from someone else.
+You might have to show proof that you have paid off your other loan.

 - if the payday lender is licensed by the Ontario government

 - how much you pay in fees to borrow the money

 - the ways that you can repay the money

 There might also be other ways to solve your money problems.
 For example, you can talk to a non-profit counsellor to make a plan for paying your and expenses.
 Or, if you need money for a short period of time, using a credit card can cost less than a payday loan.